techfixpros/PDDuino/README.md

 * Load the source file into the Arduino IDE
 * Download the SPI and SdFat libraries from the library manager
 * Make any changes if needed
+  There are many configuration options in the form of #defines at the top of the file.
+  The main one you need to set is PLATFORM to select what type of board to build for.
+Many other things automatically derive from that, for the few built-in supported boards liek teensy and adalogger.
-* Compile the code and upload it to the microcontroller
+* Compile the code and upload it to the microcontroller You will need to consult your board's documentation to set up the Arduino IDE correctly to to program the board.
+  This usually means installing one or more board support libraries, and selecting the board type from the tools menu.
+  In the case of Teensy, you also should install "Teensyduino", and there are more options on the tools menu such as setting the cpu clock speed.
+You can underclock the teensy to save even more battery.

 ## Notes
 If you plan on using Ultimate Rom II, it has a "TS-DOS" feature which works by loading TS-DOS into ram on the fly, from a file on disk.
 The file must be named DOS100.CO, and be in the root directory of the media.
 This file can be downloaded from here: http://www.club100.org/nads/dos100.co